Mania

-Mania varies in intensity, from mild mania (hypomania) to delirious mania, marked by such symptoms as disorientation, florid psychosis, incoherence, and catatonia.
-Standardized tools such as Altman Self-Rating Mania Scale and Young Mania Rating Scale can be used to measure severity of manic episodes.
-Because mania and hypomania have also long been associated with creativity and artistic talent, it is not always the case that the clearly manic/hypomanic bipolar patient needs or wants medical help; such persons often either retain sufficient self-control to function normally or are unaware that they have "gone manic" severely enough to be committed or to commit themselves.
-Manic persons often can be mistaken for being under the influence of drugs.

 Classification

 Mixed states

 In a mixed affective state, the individual, though meeting the general criteria for a hypomanic (discussed below) or manic episode, experiences three or more concurrent depressive symptoms.
 This has caused some speculation, among clinicians, that mania and depression, rather than constituting "true" polar opposites, are, rather, two independent axes in a unipolar—bipolar spectrum.

 A mixed affective state, especially with prominent manic symptoms, places the patient at a greater risk for suicide.
-Depression on its own is a risk factor but, when coupled with an increase in energy and goal-directed activity, the patient is far more likely to act with violence on suicidal impulses.
+Depression on its own is a risk factor but, when coupled with an increase in energy and goal-directed activity, the patient is far more likely to act on suicidal impulses.

 Hypomania

-Hypomania, which means "less than mania", is a lowered state of mania that does little to impair function or decrease quality of life.
+Hypomania, which means "less than mania", is a lowered state of mania that does not always impair function or decrease quality of life.
 Although creativity and hypomania have been historically linked, a review and meta-analysis exploring this relationship found that this assumption may be too general and empirical research evidence is lacking.
 In hypomania, there is less need for sleep and both goal-motivated behaviour and metabolism increase.
-Some studies exploring brain metabolism in subjects with hypomania, however, did not find any conclusive link; while there are studies that reported abnormalities, some failed to detect differences.
-Though the elevated mood and energy level typical of hypomania could be seen as a benefit, true mania itself generally has many undesirable consequences including suicidal tendencies, and hypomania can, if the prominent mood is irritable as opposed to euphoric, be a rather unpleasant experience.
-In addition, the exaggerated case of hypomania can lead to problems.
-For instance, trait-based positivity for a person could make them more engaging and outgoing, and cause them to have a positive outlook in life.
-When exaggerated in hypomania, however, such a person can display excessive optimism, grandiosity, and poor decision making, often with little regard to the consequences.
+Some studies exploring brain metabolism in subjects with hypomania, however, did not find any conclusive link; while there are studies that reported abnormalities, others failed to detect differences.
+Though the elevated mood and energy level typical of hypomania could be seen positively, mania itself generally has many undesirable consequences, including suicidal tendencies.
+Hypomania can also have these effects, if the prominent mood is irritable as opposed to euphoric.
+In addition, the intense cases of hypomania can lead to problems.
+Where trait-based positivity for a person could make them more engaging, outgoing, and cause them to have a positive outlook in life, exaggerated in hypomania, such a person can display excessive optimism, grandiosity, and poor decision-making, often with little regard to the consequences.